bshlgrs/data-structure-composer/README.md

 These are all eminently doable.

 There might be some trickiness in making it easy for users to find all those methods--maybe they won't guess the name of `find_mode` or `pop!` or something like that.
+I will probably make a web app with descriptions for each method and data structure, and then send them to be backend with each request.

 ----